allebone/P2/README.md

 ===================

 Greetings.
-I'm Bryan, and this is the Repository for my Project Two (and ultimately the site that holds the links to my future projects.  **[Github](http://www.Github.com)** will contain the most up-to-date Commits for this project.
+I'm Bryan, and this is the Repository for my Project Two.  **[Github](http://www.Github.com)** will contain the most up-to-date Commits for this project.

 ----------